zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 TDD is a coding discipline.
 Of course Design comes before coding -- I don't know anyone who thinks otherwise.
 Even the Bowling Game video made that point.
 But, as we saw in the Bowling Game video, sometimes the code will take you in a very different direction.

 That difference does't imply that the design shouldn't have been done.
 It just implies that designs are speculative and may not aways survive reality.

 As Eisenhower once said:
 >“In preparing for battle I have always found that plans are useless, but planning is indispensable.”

 **JOHN:**

 You ask why writing tests late is a better design choice.
+It isn't.
 The benefit of the bundled approach doesn't come from writing tests later;
 it comes from doing design sooner.
 Writing tests (a bit) later is a consequence of this choice.
 The tests are still written pretty early-on